-Throughout the 2023 fiscal year, the Human Resources and Compensation Committee of the Board was comprised of seven independent directors: Jane Buchan (Chair), Kathleen Camilli, Douglas L. Derry, Charles Guay, Ian Clarke, Cybele Negris and G. Wayne Squibb.
-Douglas L. Derry resigned on January 24, 2023, and Kathleen Camilli resigned on September 5, 2023.
+Throughout the 2024 fiscal year, the Human Resources and Compensation Committee of the Board was comprised of six independent directors: Jane Buchan (Chair), Ian Clarke, Laura Dottori-Attanasio, Charles Guay, Cybele Negris and G. Wayne Squibb.
+Laura Dottori-Attanasio was appointed to the Human Resources and Compensation Committee on April 3, 2024.
 The Human Resources and Compensation Committee reviews, assesses and oversees AGF's executive compensation policies and programs, and monitors the overall effectiveness of the Company's general compensation programs in achieving their objectives and their alignment with the Company's business strategy, compensation philosophy, and risk mitigation as outlined below.
 This includes the review of AGF compensation programs, and recommending to the Board the appropriate compensation for the Executive Chairman, CEO and other senior executives.